July 31, 2018

 - Online help center

 As with all fleet management systems, pricing and plans can vary considerably depending on your needs and fleet size.
-We’ve written a guide about this.
+We've written a guide about all the costs around fleet management.

 Generally though, most Teletrac Navman customers take out a multi-year contract that licenses the Director software, the hardware devices in each vehicle, and the in-cab Drive tablets and software.

 Teletrac's prices are around the industry average, offering a reasonable deal but one that operators may be able to beat from other vendors.
 Want to see how Teletrac stacks up to its competitors?
 Try our quick comparison form for a variety of quotes from the top FMS providers.

 Did you like this article?